Rich Text & Media Blocks

 Use cases

-- Hero images -- Place a Media block at the top of your page (just below the Header) with a striking image that sets the tone for your brand.
+- Hero images -- A striking image just below the Header that sets the tone for your brand.

-- Video introductions -- Embed a YouTube video where you introduce yourself, explain your services, or demonstrate a product.
+- Video introductions -- Introduce yourself, explain your services, or demo a product.

-- Portfolio highlights -- Showcase a key project image or a video walkthrough of your work.
+- Portfolio highlights -- A key project image or video walkthrough.

 Content List block

-The Content List block displays a structured list of items, each with a title and a description.
-It is designed for presenting information in a clean, scannable format where each item consists of a short label and an accompanying explanation.
+The Content List block displays structured items, each with a title and description -- perfect for clean, scannable information.

 How it works

-- Description -- A longer explanation that accompanies the label.
+- Description -- A longer explanation accompanying the label.

 Content List block settings showing label and description fields for multiple items